 A judicial review in 2011 ruled that education is of itself a charitable activity.
-The trustees of schools which are charities have a duty to report to the Charity Commission their school’s work for the public benefit.
-This work can take the form of awarding bursaries on a means-tested basis for disadvantaged children, children on the edge of care and looked-after children, support for academies and collaborative work which provides a variety of learning and development opportunities to children who would otherwise miss out.
+The trustees of schools that are charities have a duty to report to the Charity Commission their school’s work for the public benefit.
+This work can take the form of awarding bursaries on a means-tested basis for disadvantaged children, children on the edge of care and looked-after children, support for academies and collaborative work that provides a variety of learning and development opportunities to children who would otherwise miss out.

 It is important that trustees retain flexibility to fulfil any school’s public benefit activity according to local needs and in ways that are appropriate to the capacity and capability of the school.
-For example,many schools do not have extensive facilities that can be shared with state schools and there are geographic and other barriers to be taken into account.
+For example, many schools do not have extensive facilities that can be shared with state schools and there are geographic and other barriers to be taken into account.

 It is clear from the website that many different types of collaborations are underway involving both large and smaller schools.

-From full academy sponsorship, such as Harris Westminster and the London Academy of Excellence, through to arts and craft projects with local primary and special schools; from careers guidance and university preparation, to inclusion in dramatic productions and sports tournaments – this website draws together a range of impressive and exciting educational opportunities for pupils and staff.
+From full academy sponsorship, such as Harris Westminster and the London Academy of Excellence, through to arts and craft projects with local primary and special schools; from careers guidance and university preparation, to inclusion in dramatic productions and sports tournaments – this website draws together a range of impressive and exciting educational opportunities for all pupils and staff involved.
 It showcases excellent examples of what is already in place, providing insight into the value of collaboration.

 There are economies of scale and various mutual benefits when schools join together to procure services – including the sharing of specialist teachers – and training.
 A visiting author or speaker can be made available to a range of pupils beyond the host school.
 Schools can share specific expertise and develop policies.

 Vulnerable subjects, such as modern foreign languages, Latin, music and physics are supported by partnership work.
 Pupils meeting each other can develop a new way of seeing the world.
-Inter-school visits can allow new subject areas, sports, musical instruments and experiences to be shared, broadening the horizons of all involved.
+Inter-school visits can allow new subject areas, sports, musical instruments and experiences to be shared, broadening the horizons of all taking part.

 Successful partnerships help to bring communities together in deeper understanding and thereby support social cohesion.
 The pooling of resources enhances the overall educational offer for all schools involved and by sharing experiences, teachers can benefit from effective professional development.
-Some schools are working in pairs or small clusters and others are working in large collaborative groups across an area such as York or Birmingham.
+Some schools are working in pairs or small clusters and others are working in large collaborative groups across an area such as in York or Birmingham.
 These groupings develop projects over time and forge strong links across the communities involved.
 The projects grow according to schools’ needs and strengths, building mutually supportive communities.

 We are happy to report that almost all ISC schools are already engaged in partnership activities.
 Most are involved in sporting and academic partnerships of some kind and around half are engaged in music and drama partnerships.
 This is alongside the community work and charitable giving that our schools support.

-In May 2018 the Government announced a ‘Joint Understanding’ between the Department for Education (DfE) and the ISC to promote and encourage voluntary, mutually beneficial collaboration between independent and maintained schools.
-This set out a commitment to develop a range of important work across the education sector, so that partnership work will continue to grow and thrive.
+In 2018 the Government announced a ‘Joint Understanding’ between the Department for Education (DfE) and the ISC to promote and encourage voluntary, mutually beneficial collaboration between independent and maintained schools.
+This set out a commitment to develop a range of important work across the education sector, so that partnership work will continue to grow and thrive